 - Not be in default on a Title IV federal education loan or owe a refund on a Title IV federal education grant or loan overpayment.
-If the student has borrowed in excess of annual or cumulative Title IV federal education loan limits, the student must return the excess funds to the lender. - Have repaid Title IV federal student aid funds obtained fraudulently. - Not have property subject to a judgment lien for a debt owed to the U.S. government.
+If the student has borrowed in excess of annual or cumulative Title IV federal education loan limits, the student must return the excess funds to the lender or provide a reaffirmation agreement from their current lender to qualify for more aid. - Have repaid Title IV federal student aid funds obtained fraudulently. - Not have property subject to a judgment lien for a debt owed to the U.S. government.